 New to Zumbro?

-- People of all backgrounds and interests make up Zumbro Lutheran, including many from the Mayo Clinic and the neighborhoods of Rochester and beyond.
+- People of all backgrounds, ages, and faith traditions make up Zumbro Lutheran, including many from the Mayo Clinic and the neighborhoods of Rochester and beyond.
+(You don't have to be Lutheran to be welcomed at Zumbro!)

 - Volunteers hosts wear red nametags and are happy to lend a hand.